Adapt to Life in the 21st Century with Adaptogens!

 The Adaptogenic Moon Milk recipe was inspired by Bon Appetít’s recipe.

 Please note: adaptogenic substances and their effects are not evaluated by the FDA.
 Much of the evidence for the benefits of adaptogens is anecdotal, or based on Traditional Chinese and Ayurvedic Medicine.
-If you’d like to learn more about adaptogens and the clinical evidence that supports them, we recommend consulting the Cleveland Clinic Wellness Supplement Review or the University of Michigan Health Library.
+If you’d like to learn more about adaptogens and the clinical evidence that weighs in on the positive and negative effects, we recommend consulting the Cleveland Clinic Wellness Supplement Review or the University of Michigan Health Library.
 Lastly, If you’re interested in supplementing with adaptogens, we recommend that you speak to a medical professional.